Sometimes We Just Need to Cut "It" Loose

 Don’t waste your time on useless work, mere busywork (Ephesians 5:11).

 Many singles are hanging onto a relationship which separates them from God, is not pleasing to him or is not a part of his plan.
 One cause of Solomon’s ultimate demise was the result of taking foreign wives whom he allowed and fostered to worship other gods.

-Do not be unequally yoked together with unbelievers (2 Cor.
-6:14).
+Do not be unequally yoked together with unbelievers (2 Corinthians 6:14).

 A popular and disturbing reality television show, Hoarders, showcase the lifestyle of those who cannot throw anything away and end up living in and amongst rooms full of trash and decaying debris they regard as treasures and keepsakes.

 Don’t hoard treasure down here where it gets eaten by moths and corroded by rust or worse!
-(Matt.
-6:19)
+(Matthew 6:19)